Geriatric Psychiatry

 Derived from Greek, the words psykhe and iatreia mean "mind" and "healing" respectively.
 Psychiatry focuses particularly on identifying and addressing the mental health needs of an individual, with the goal of “healing” a patient's “mind.”

 Psychiatrists use varied evaluation and treatment methods, from talk therapy to electroconvulsive therapy.
-However, because they are medical doctors, psychiatrists are mostly known for their ability to prescribe medications to treat disorders like depression, anxiety, and obsessive-compulsive disorder, to name a few.
+However, because they are medical doctors, psychiatrists are mostly known for their ability to prescribe medications to treat mental health conditions like depression, bipolar disorder, anxiety, and obsessive-compulsive disorder, to name a few.
 Unlike psychotherapists, as medical students, psychiatrists must complete medical school training programs as part of their education and are trained in residency programs just like general practitioners or physicians.

 To diagnose and treat mental illness, a psychiatrist will typically meet with a potential patient to discuss their presenting problem(s) at length.
 Psychiatrists then may order or conduct a physical examination as well to help rule out medical conditions such as hyperthyroidism, metabolic syndrome, and syphilis that can trigger symptoms that may be otherwise confused with mental illnesses.
 After ruling out a medical condition, the psychiatrist then may give the patient a diagnosis and a respective treatment plan.